 Humidity is an inevitable problem in flower greenhouses.
 Flowers constantly evaporate water as part of their activity.
 So, humidity is always on the rise.

 Traditionally, flower growers attempt to control humidity by releasing humid air through windows and vents.
 While this can be very effective, it’s also entirely dependent on the conditions outside.
 When it’s humid or raining outside, ventilation won’t be able to reduce humidity, leaving growers with no option.

 More importantly, ventilation can be very inefficient.
 Growers invest a lot of energy in heating in order to maintain the best temperature for their flowers.
 But by releasing humid air, they also lose heat, requiring constant reheating.
 This is a very costly side-effect of traditional humidity control, which growers can altogether avoid.

 The only way to thoroughly and efficiently maintain ideal humidity levels is with dehumidifiers designed for flower cultivation.

 Using DryGair to optimize greenhouse flower growing

-Insulating the greenhouse and using DryGair provides growers with full control over their environment, at all times.
+Insulating the greenhouse and using DryGair provides growers with complete control over their environment at all times.
 This leads to further benefits, including energy savings, reusable water from the dehumidifier, and of course – growing large yields of consistent, beautiful, healthy, and vibrant flowers.